aaaaaaaalex/SpaceHoover/README.md

 # SpaceHoover
 SDL / C++ half-finished game - collect all the stars to win.

 ## General Concept

 This is an "isometric" 2-D game where your player attracts stars, and takes damage from asteroids.
-The concept was inspired by the print of a T-shirt I saw.
+The concept was inspired by the print of a commonly-sold T-shirt.

 ## Design